ejp-lab/EJPLab_Computational_Projects/α-SynucleinBinder/README.md

 We developed a machine learning framework to predict new high-affinity ligands that bind to α-synuclein fibrils that is the key pathological features of Parkinson’s disease and related synucleinopathies.
 Despite being trained on fewer than 300 experimentally measured binding affinities, the model robustly generalized across chemical space and successfully identified five new sub-10 nM binders from a 140 million-compound virtual library.

-## Repository Structure

-- **📂 Data** – Datasets used for model training, testing, and prospective screening
+## 📂 Data – Datasets used for model training, testing, and prospective screening

   - **Model development data:**
       - `tran.csv` – training set of experimentally measured ligands
       - `test.csv` – held-out test set for model evaluation